sandersn/manual/Typescript-for-Functional-Programmers.md

 type Conflicting = { a: number } & { a: string }
 ```

+`Combined` has two properties, `a` and `b`, just as if they had been
-Intersection and union are recursive in case of conflicts, so
+written as one object literal type.
+Intersection and union are
-`Conflicting.a : number & string`.
+recursive in case of conflicts, so `Conflicting.a : number & string`.

 ## Unit types